History maker.

 In the 2023 SRO GT4 America championship Rianna and her team mate Hannah Grisham made history for Aston Martin Racing becoming the first female pairing to win with Aston Martin Vantage.
 A double win at the legendary Indianapolis Motor Speedway.

-Rianna continues to break new ground for Women in Motorsport by becoming the first female driver pro ever appointed to the Quinn-owned circuits back home in New Zealand.
+Rianna continues to break new ground for women in motorsport by becoming the first female driver pro ever appointed to the Quinn-owned circuits back home in New Zealand.

 KARTS